oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 secret.
 The attacker can, however, use the legitimate confidential client to redeem the code by performing an authorization code injection attack, see (#code_injection).

+Note: Vulnerabilities of this kind can also exist if the authorization server handles wildcards properly.
+For example, assume that the client registers the redirect URL pattern `https://*.somesite.example/*` and the authorization server interprets this as "allow redirect URIs pointing to any host residing in the domain `somesite.example`".
+If an attacker manages to establish a host or subdomain in `somesite.example`, he can impersonate the legitimate client.
+This could be caused, for example, by a subdomain takeover attack [@subdomaintakeover], where an outdated CNAME record (say, `external-service.somesite.example`) points to an external DNS name that does no longer exist (say, `customer-abc.service.example`) and can be taken over by an attacker (e.g., by registering as `customer-abc` with the external service).

 ### Redirect URI Validation Attacks on Implicit Grant {#redir_uri_open_redir}